-MedStart is a Tufts University School of Medicine and PHPD student-run organization dedicated to the cultivation and advancement of global entrepreneurship in healthcare.
+MedStart is a Tufts University School of Medicine and School of Public Health and Professional Degree student-run organization founded by Mayur Patel, Brian Like, and Eric Schwaber.
+The organization is dedicated to the cultivation and advancement of global entrepreneurship in healthcare.
 We support the research, development, and business implementation of disruptive innovations and technologies that improve the quality and productivity of healthcare delivery.
-MedStart strives to encourage future physicians and all other health care personnel to keep an open mind and facilitate exposure to a wide array of innovations in the field as they progress through medical school, residency, and beyond.
+MedStart strives to encourage future physicians and the healthcare community at large to keep an open mind and facilitate exposure to a wide array of innovations in the field.

 Past events have focused on medical education and healthcare innovation through healthcare-oriented hackathons, healthcare startup showcases, and industry expert panelists and keynote speakers.
 Our goal is to tackle a new challenge each year and to promote collaboration across the many sectors of the healthcare system.

 Our team of current Tufts medical and graduate students: